Dietetic Policies and Procedures

 DPD Retention Procedures and Policy

-Completion of all required courses outlined on the 124-hour Bachelor of Science Degree Curriculum for a Nutrition major with a Dietetic concentration according to the Miami University policies and procedures.
+Completion of all required courses outlined on the 124 credits Bachelor of Science Degree Curriculum for a Nutrition major with a Dietetic concentration according to the Miami University policies and procedures.
+Completion of all required courses outlined on the 124 credits Bachelor of Science Degree Curriculum for a Nutrition major with a Dietetic concentration according to the Miami University policy and procedures.
+The time to completion of an undergraduate degree is four years with a time limit of 10 years as listed in the Miami Bulletin.

-The DPD Director monitors all DPD student grades at the end of each semester to verify adherence to retention requirements.
-Any student failing to meet retention requirements will be notified by e-mail by the DPD Director.
-Students are allowed to redo the assignment as needed to meet retention criteria.
+The DPD Director monitors, along with the academic advisors, all DPD student grades at the end of each semester to verify adherence to retention requirements.
+Students are allowed to redo the KRDN assignments as needed to meet (75% or higher) retention criteria.

-DPD Monitoring, Assessment of Student Learning and Remediation Procedure and Policy
+DPD Assessment of Student Learning and Remediation Procedure and Policy

-As an ACEND accredited Didactic program in Dietetics (DPD), it is expected that students will have obtained competence for each of the ACEND-specific knowledge requirements and learning outcomes (2022 ACEND Accreditation Standards (DPD).
+As an ACEND accredited Didactic program in Dietetics (DPD), it is expected that students will meet each of the 2022 ACEND knowledge requirements.

-Faculty of each program course assesses student achievement of the Core Knowledge Statements (KRDNs) through a variety of evaluation methods as documented in the syllabi for those courses.
-It is the student’s responsibility to be familiar with the various course evaluation methods.
-DPD students must earn a 75% or higher on all KRDN learning activities to remain in the DPD and to earn a Verification Statement.
-When a student does not meet the KRDNs at the expected level, the student must meet with the course faculty to discuss appropriate remediation and earn a 75% or higher on that assessment before the end of the course each semester.
-Faculty for each required DPD course will determine the appropriate course-specific remediation approach to use to support student achievement of the competency.
-Remediation may not result in a change in grade.
+Students must earn 75% or higher on all KRDN learning activities to earn a DPD Verification Statement.
+When a student does not meet the KRDNs at the expected level, the student must meet with the course faculty to discuss appropriate remediation to earn a 75% or higher on that assessment before the end of the course each semester.
+Faculty for each required DPD course will determine the appropriate course-specific remediation approach to use to support student achievement of this requirement.
+Remediation may not result in a change in grade, but will successfully fulfill the requirement for the DPD Verification Statement.
 The original grade earned for the activity may stand depending on the faculty member's class policy stated in the syllabus.

 It is a goal of the Didactic Program in Dietetics (DPD) to retain all students for successful completion of the program and to provide students with the necessary support and services to ensure success in completing the program.